Targeted Pain Relief - No Pills, No GI Side Effects

 TMJ is twice as common in women as men.
 Most common in adults aged 20-40 (NIDCR).
 Stress, bruxism, jaw injury, and desk work are the leading triggers.

 Most people bounce between dentists, ENTs, and pain specialists looking for answers.
 Night guards, muscle relaxants, Botox, even surgery.
-But few address the core issue — inflammation in the joint and surrounding muscle.
+But few address the core issue - inflammation in the joint and surrounding muscle.
 That's where topical anti-inflammatory treatment applied directly to the masseter changes the approach entirely.
+For a real-world example, see LeAnn Rimes TMJ jaw pain relief. how a performer manages chronic jaw pain without disrupting her voice.

 "With TMD I still have to talk, smile, laugh, kiss, and eat - most often this is done with pain.
 I am at my wits end with this TMJ stuff." - TMJ patient, online community